Five3Apps/five3apps.github.io/landing/top5_ble_improvements.md

 </div>

 ## Here's what you'll learn:
-- Ways to make your app more efficent at finiding your wearable.
+- Ways to make your app more efficent at finding your wearable.
 - Tips for giving your team the tools they need to diagnose user issues.
 - Giving your app the ability to recover from intermittent issues, without the user even knowing!
-- How lower you user's frustrations, even when things still go wrong.
+- How to lower your users' frustrations, even when things occationally still go wrong.

 <div class="jumbotron clearfix" style="margin-top:40px">
   <div class="col-md-4" style="margin-top:40px">